phbender/flightcontrol/README.md

 * The trajectory starts and ends in a zero dynamics state: velocity and acceleration are zero.
 * The aircraft has to avoid certain areas.
 In the plot below the navigation area is outlined with a black, dashed line.
-* The starting and landing should happen with no lateral velocity, only moving up and down is allowed for the first and last section of the trajectory.
+* The aircraft should fly at a desired height.

 Simplifying assumptions: